ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ~~~~

-### Semi-permanent UEIDs (SUEIDs)
+### sueids (Semi-permanent UEIDs) Claim (SUEIDs)

+The "sueids" claim conveys one or more semi-permanent UEIDs (SUEIDs).
 An SUEID has the same format, characteristics and requirements as a UEID, but MAY change to a different value on entity life-cycle events.
 An entity MAY have both a UEID and SUEIDs, neither, one or the other.

 Examples of life-cycle events are change of ownership, factory reset and on-boarding into an IoT device management system.